-QCC Insurance Company ("QCC") has a variety of relationships with other Blue Cross and/or Blue Shield Licensees.
-Generally, these relationships are called "Inter-Plan Arrangements."
-These Inter-Plan Arrangements work based on rules and procedures issued by the Blue Cross Blue Shield Association ("Association").
-Whenever the Member accesses healthcare services outside of the geographic area QCC serves, the claims for these services may be processed through one of these Inter-Plan Arrangements.
-The Inter-Plan Arrangements are described below.
+QCC Insurance Company ("QCC") has a variety of relationships with other Blue Cross and/or Blue Shield Licensees referred to generally as "Inter-Plan Programs."
+Whenever the Member obtains healthcare services outside of the QCC service area, the claims for these services may be processed through one of these Inter-Plan Programs, which include the BlueCard Program and may include negotiated National Account arrangements available between QCC and other Blue Cross and Blue Shield Licensees.

-When the Member receives care outside of QCC's service area, the Member will receive it from one of two kinds or providers.
-Most providers ("participating providers") contract with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
-Some providers ("nonparticipating providers") don't contract with the Host Blue.
-QCC explains below how QCC pays both kinds of providers.
+Typically, when accessing care outside the QCC service area, the Member will obtain care from healthcare providers that have a contractual agreement (That is, are "participating providers") with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
+In some instances, the Member may obtain care from non-participating healthcare providers.
+QCC payment practices in both instances are described below.